Pamirbek/DBMSProjectForFinalsFallSemester2020/readme.md

 <img src="./images/checking%20if%20empty.png" alt="Checking if empty" width="250"/><br />
 <img src="./images/checking%20if%20digits.png" alt="Checking if digits" width="250"/><br />

+## The remaining part of readme.md is short history of project

 The first step was to creating a new project with template of JavaFX in IntelliJ IDEA. <br /><br />

 <img src="./images/beginning%20of%20the%20app.png" alt="Beginning of the app" width="250"/><br />

 <img src="./images/beginning%20of%20the%20code.png" alt="Beginning of the code" width="650"/><br />

-## The remaining part of readme.md is how was the project created

 Then we added Buttons to the main scene, so that we can link .fxml documents from the project.
 From main scene we go to scene, where all students in database are showed, where we can add student, where we can delete a student, where we can add project and projects will be assigned to the student id.
 This means in database we have 2 tables that are linked with "id" and "projectsId" columns.
 For each .fxml document we created controller, so the buttons and any other function on .fxml works.<br />